-"Our main objective is to let them (the city) know that we are concerned. and get something done," said Mrs. Taylor.
+and get something done," said Mrs.

+Taylor.
 "We've had six different meetings with the city commissioners already.
 Maybe this march will help."

-The residents drew up a petition demanding three traffic lights at intersections on Battle Street, no-pass yellow lines all the way through the residential district, an immediate stop to truck traffic, extension of sidewalks into the neighborhood, and better patrolling of the area by policemen.
+manding three traffic lights at intersections on Battle Street, no-pass yellow

+lines all the way through the residential

+district, an immediate stop to truck

+traffic, extension of sidewalks into the

+neighborhood, and better patrolling of

+A large number of people then crowdthe area by policemen.